rupa/twilio-super-sim/README.md

 investigate myself for them, in order to become unsuspended.
 My $20 vanished, and I got an email from billing telling me my account was overdrawn by $3.

-At this point I baceme no longer interested in becoming unsuspended, and accuse them of stealing my $20 dollars, and invite them to "go jump in a lake".
+At this point I became no longer interested in becoming unsuspended, and accuse them of stealing my $20 dollars, and invite them to "go jump in a lake".

 They respond with an apology that their onboarding hasn't met expectations,